menandmice/micetro_docs/guides/admin-manual/admin_dhcp_windows.rst

 .. note::
    There is only one DHCP service on a Microsoft DHCP server.
 DHCPv4 and DHCPv6 are not decoupled in Microsoft as they are in Micetro.
 Any action performed on either DHCPv6 or DHCPv4 that requires a restart of the service will result in a restart of the single DHCP service on the Microsoft server.

-1. On the **Admin** page, select one or multiple Microsoft DHCP servers.
+1. On the **Admin** page, select the relevant Microsoft DHCP server.

 2. On the :guilabel:`Action` menu, select :guilabel:`Edit service`.
 You can also select this option on the **Row menu (...)**.